-This Official Statement, which includes the cover page, inside front cover pages hereof and appendices hereto, has been prepared by the City of Goodyear, Arizona (the "City"), in connection with the original issuance of \$26,975,000 of its General Obligation Bonds, Series 2019 (the "Project Bonds") and \$5,015,000 of its General Obligation Refunding Bonds, Series 2019 (the "Refunding Bonds" and, together with the Project Bonds, the "Bonds").
+This Official Statement, which includes the cover page, inside front cover page hereof and appendices hereto, has been prepared by the City of Goodyear, Arizona (the "City"), in connection with the original issuance of \$9,615,000 principal amount of its General Obligation Refunding Bonds, Series 2020 (the "Bonds").
 Certain information concerning the authorization, purpose, terms, conditions of sale, security for and sources of payment of the Bonds is set forth in this Official Statement.
 See APPENDICES A, B and C for certain information relative to the City.

-All financial and other information presented in this Official Statement has been provided by, among others. representatives of the City from its records, except for information expressly attributed to other sources.
+All financial and other information presented in this Official Statement has been provided by, among others, representatives of the City from its records, except for information expressly attributed to other sources.
 The presentation of information, including tables of receipts from taxes and other sources, is intended to show recent historical information and is not intended to indicate future or continuing trends in the financial position, results of operations, or other affairs of the City.
 No representation is made that past experience, as shown by such financial or other information, will necessarily continue or be repeated in the future.